Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has an RBI in 25 of 61 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Gurriel has driven home a run in 26 games this year (41.9%), including more than one RBI in 17.7% of his games and producing three or more of his team's runs on four occasions..

-- In 39.3% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (8.2%).
+- He has scored a run in 24 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.